 Trendwatchers seeking the city's hippest hangouts should definitely make their way to the Aparaaditehas, a reclaimed factory turned cultural/commercial hotspot.
 Those familiar with Telliskivi Creative City in Tallinn will understand the concept: Take an abandoned industrial facility not too far from the centre, keep the off-beat, unpolished look and bring in the interesting institutions.
-In the case of Aparaaditehas, that translates to artists' studios, design shops and cool restaurants, not to mention the Paper and Print Museum and a funky book room.
+In the case of Aparaaditehas, that translates to artists' studios, design shops and cool restaurants, not to mention the TYPA Printing and Paper Arts Centre and a funky book room.
 Expect the courtyard to be buzzing during warmer months, especially if there's a special event planned (keep an eye out for posters about concerts and parties).
 The Aparaaditehas is developing quickly, so if you check back in a few months, you'll probably find something new.